Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 Appears in: Final Fantasy 9

 Of Final Fantasy 9's main characters, you could argue back and forth whether Eiko or Garnet serves as better support.
-Both combines the ever-useful healing of white magic with the various abilities of summoned Eidolons.
+Both combine the ever-useful healing of white magic with the various abilities of summoned Eidolons.
 Overall, Eiko exceeds Garnet's healing capabilities while the princess can learn to cast more Eidolons.

 Still, Eiko takes the prize for her superior healing and for having the highest magic stat in the game.
 Not only that, but she can also eventually devastate enemies on offense with the Holy spell.
 Eiko's greatest boon (for those with the knowledge and desire to exploit it) stems from the infamous "Marcus/Eiko" glitch.
 Basically, some of Eiko's beginning stats—but not her level—are influenced by temporary party member Marcus's when he leaves.
 If you take the time (or use a cheat) to level Marcus to 99, Eiko will join with severely boosted base stats, turning her from useful to lethal.